 There are four primary methods used by astronomers to discover new planetary bodies.

 This method is meticulous and requires lots of patience, but even you can do it!
 Visit Planet Hunters if you don’t believe me.
-This approach is only useful for planets that cross directly in between the star and the observer’s line of sight.
-It also tends to deliver many false positive results.
-However, when the data is accurate, the transit method can be used for determining the overall size of the planet and its atmospheric makeup.
+This approach is only helpful for planets that cross directly between the star and the observer’s line of sight.
+It also tends to deliver many false-positive results.
+However, when the data is accurate, the transit method can determine the overall size of the planet and its atmospheric makeup.

 Below is a list of a few stars with associated exoplanets.
 The next time you’re stargazing with that nice date, impress them with your exoplanetary knowledge!

-Pegasi 51– As earlier mentioned this star hosts the first confirmed exoplanet.
+Pegasi 51– As earlier mentioned, this star hosts the first confirmed exoplanet.
 Look to the constellation Pegasus to view this beauty.

 Gliese 581 – This red dwarf resides in the constellation of Libra.
-This star hosts at least three known planets with a fourth under observation.
+This star hosts at least three known planets, with a fourth under observation.

 47 Ursa Major – also known as Chalawan, resides below the Big Dipper, within the Ursa Major constellation.
-Three planets surround this star, Taphao Thong, Taphao Kaew and 47 Ursae Majoris b.
+Three planets surround this star, Taphao Thong, Taphao Kaew, and 47 Ursae Majoris b.

 Upsilon Andromedae – This is a binary star system (two stars orbiting each other) and was the first multi-planetary system to be discovered.
-Four planets orbit υ Andromedae A also named Titawin.
-The planet’s names are Saffar, Samh, Majriti and Upsilon Andromedae e.
+Four planets orbit υ Andromedae A, also named Titawin.
+The planet’s names are Saffar, Samh, Majriti, and Upsilon Andromedae e.

 The Trappist-1 system is popular because it made the news in February 2017 for containing seven temperate terrestrial planets, three of which inhabit the habitable zone.
-The Trappist system contains the largest number of Earth-like worlds discovered in one system.
+The Trappist system includes the most significant number of Earth-like worlds discovered in one system.
 The Trappist System discovery is well documented.
-For more information see the below videos.
+For more information, see the below videos.
 Very inspirational.

 Visual Exoplanet Model

 The visuals and music are exceptionally done.
 It illustrates just far we have come since humanity pointed curved glass towards the sky.
 The video is a visualization of 1,705 planets in 685 systems as of November 24, 2015, found by Kepler.
-As of today, (Mar 2, 2017) we have found 3,572 exoplanets in 2,682 planetary systems.
-That’s a shit ton of planets!
+As of March 2017, we have discovered 3,572 exoplanets in 2,682 planetary systems.
+That’s a shit-ton of planets!
 We have come a long way from the first discovery of the exoplanet in 1988.

 The Kepler Orrery IV video, an update from the Kepler Orrery III version, is the latest installment in findings from the Kepler Telescope and its search for planets outside our Solar System.
 For reference, the planetary systems are shown orbiting at the same scale as our Solar System.